 AUTHORIZED TRANSIT

-Authorized transit is an amount determined by UNI to allow an individual to cash cheques without a holdback on funds.
-Apply for authorized transit now, if you have not already!1
+Authorized transit is an amount determined by UNI to allow an individual to cash cheques without funds being held back.
+Apply for authorized transit now, if you have not already done so!1

-For full details on daily or other limits, contact your advisor or your branch.
+For details on daily or other limits, contact your advisor or the Client Contact Centre at 1 888 359-1357.